Yamaha R5 Two-stroke History & Specifications

 1970 Yamaha R5 / YR5 - R5-000101 – 013649 - Metallic Purple/white

 1971 Yamaha R5B - R5-015101 – 042209 - Mandarin Orange/white

 1972 Yamaha R5C - R5-100101 – 130606 - Mandarin Orange/black

-The popularity of the 350cc engine R5 Yamaha started the biggest era of Yamaha motorcycles, continuing 2-stroke program into air cooled reed valved Yamaha RD350 R5 series and in 1980’s the water cooled RZ350 (USA) or RD350LC (Europe).
+The popularity of the 350cc engine R5 Yamaha started the biggest era of Yamaha motorcycles.

 Yamaha R5 350 Parts

-- Air Cleaner – If your motorcycle loses power, it is usually sign of intake issue.
-We stock most of the essential rubber items for R5 airbox repair such as airbox dampers, airbox strap, carb. manifold, and well as intake joint with matching clamp and spring band.
+If your motorcycle loses power, it is usually a sign of an intake issue.
+We stock most of the essential rubber items for R5 air box repair such as airbox dampers, airbox strap, carburetor manifold, and well as intake joint with matching clamp and spring band.

-- Crankcase & Transmission – If you need to rebuild your crankcase, you should not opt out for cheap oil seals.
-We supply ARS Japan original crank seal kit with smooth seal edges ready to be fitted in.
+If you need to rebuild your crankcase, you should not opt out for cheap oil seals.
+We supply ARS Japan OEM original crank seal kit with smooth seal edges ready to be fitted in.
 Add new gaskets or breather and your restoration is set for success.